Registration of births

 1. Show that you're now married or in a civil partnership

-If as parents you got married or formed a civil partnership with one another after the child’s birth, a re-registration of the birth is required by law.
+If, as parents, you got married or formed a civil partnership with one another after the child’s birth, a re-registration of the birth is required by law.
 This is so that the current legal status of the child can be accurately recorded.
 The child's surname can also be changed as part of this process.

 2. Add the father's details

-It's also possible for either parent:
+It's also possible for either parent to: